TruncatedDinoSour/flask-ishuman/README.md

 -   `CAPTCHA_SALT_LEN` -- the salt length to use for salting of hashes, by default `32`
 -   `CAPTCHA_CHARSET` -- the charset to use in captchas, by default all ascii letters, digits and characters `@#%?`
 -   `CAPTCHA_RANGE` -- a 2 value tuple storing `(from, to)` arguments, used to generation of random captcha lengths, by default from 4 to 8 ( `(4, 8)` )
+-   `CAPTCHA_EXPIRY` -- a float, which defines the lifetime of a single captcha in seconds, by default it is `None` which means the lifetime is infinite
 -   `CAPTCHA_PEPPER_SIZE` -- the size of the pepper value, by default `2048`
 -   `CAPTCHA_PEPPER_FILE` -- the pepper file to use, which is like a constant salt not stored in the session, by default `captcha_pepper`